mikai233/nesium/README.md

 - **Action 52 / Cheetahmen II (mapper 228)**: Mapper RAM window behaviour is minimal; verify against all carts.
 - **Generic**: Bus conflict handling for certain discrete boards (e.g., some UNROM/CNROM variants) is not fully modelled yet.

-## Accuracy notes

-- **Open bus (Mesen2-style)**: CPU bus keeps a decaying latch (~1s of CPU cycles) and feeds it back for write-only/unmapped reads ($4000-$4013, $4014 read, $4018-$401F, or no cartridge PRG space).
-PPU register traffic refreshes the latch so Blargg/Mesen2 open-bus expectations hold.

 ## Test ROM status

 Nesium integrates a large number of NES test ROM suites (via `rom_suites.rs`) to validate CPU, PPU, APU, and mapper behaviour.
 The tables below summarize which suites currently pass automatically, which are interactive/manual, and which are still marked as failing/ignored and need more work.